roberto-goncalves/task-manager/README.md

 - Integration tests is on src/tests
 - The logging is configured also on MetricFilter
 - The Health and Info functions is inside Actuator
+- Before running on Docker, verify if the desired jar is on target folder.

 3 - Compile & Use API: